Meteor-Community-Packages/meteor-publication-collector/README.md

 ## Releases

+- `1.0.4` - Don't try to operate on a document that doesn't exist in `changed` callback.
+Thanks @zenweasel, from [#13](https://github.com/johanbrook/meteor-publication-collector/pull/13)!
 - `1.0.3` - Fix compatibility with `peerlibrary:reactive-publish` package (bug #3), fixed in [#10](https://github.com/johanbrook/meteor-publication-collector/pull/10).
 Thanks [@hexsprite](https://github.com/hexsprite)!
 - `1.0.2` - Fix bug where `ready()` wasn't called if there were no results from a publication handler.
 - `1.0.1`